GSA/ficam-arch/_services/11_identity.md

 - Your identity within your agency’s Human Resources (HR) system is different from your personal identity at your bank.
 - A person’s identity as a government contractor is different from their identity as an Army Reservist.

-Identities change and evolve over time, but they do not expire.
-You may get a promotion, change your name, receive additional training, or even retire, but your identity remains the same.
+Your identity remains the same over time, though it evolves as your attributes change, such as when you get a promotion, change your name receive additional trainting, or retire.

 Agencies should manage identity attributes as centrally as possible and distribute them as needed.
 The following are some examples of identity attributes: